kenken1985/komga/.kilocode/rules/memory-bank/brief.md

 ## **NOT IMPLEMENTED**
-- **MultiSelectBar.vue**: Push button for multiple selected books in the multi-select toolbar was never implemented
+- **MultiSelectBar.vue**: Push button for multiple selected books in the multi-select toolbar was never implemented "I want to implement the PUSH TO KINDLE button on MultiSelectbar.vue, in a similar fashion to push selected book location to push_to_kindle.py.
+Put it on the most left of existing icon also use same icon as the PUSH TO KINDLE button on BrowseSeries.vue"

 ## **STATUS**: **PRODUCTION READY v2.0** ✅
 All planned features have been implemented and tested successfully.
 Version 2.0 is now in production.